 The Russian River Biological Opinion (issued in 2008 by National Marine Fisheries Service) requires Sonoma Water and the U.S. Army Corps of Engineers (USACE) to provide hiding places and refuge in Dry Creek for young coho salmon and steelhead trout.
 While the cold, clean water in Dry Creek is ideal for salmon and steelhead, the water moves too fast for young fish to thrive.
 The Biological Opinion requires that six miles of habitat be constructed in the 14-mile long creek.
-The first mile of enhancements, which includes logs, boulder and thousands of native plants was completed in 2014.
+The first mile of restoration, which includes logs, boulders, and thousands of native plants was completed in 2014.

-Starting in 2010, Sonoma Water has worked with a willing group of landowners – including Amista Vineyards, Dry Creek Vineyard, the Seghesio Family, Rued Winery, Quivira Vineyards and Winery, Yellow Dog Vineyard, Doug Lipton, Carole & Geno Mascherini, Peter & Marian Van Alyea and Ron Wolmer – to construct about one mile of habitat enhancements above and below Lambert Bridge.
+Starting in 2010, Sonoma Water has worked with a willing group of landowners – including Amista Vineyards, Dry Creek Vineyard, the Seghesio Family, Rued Winery, Quivira Vineyards and Winery, Yellow Dog Vineyard, Doug Lipton, Carole & Geno Mascherini, Peter & Marian Van Alyea and Ron Wolmer – to construct about one mile of habitat restoration above and below Lambert Bridge.

-Work on the Dry Creek Habitat Enhancement Project made significant progress last summer with more than a half mile of habitat enhancement features being completed.
+Work on the Dry Creek Habitat Restoration Project made significant progress last summer with more than a half mile of habitat restoration features being completed.
 Construction crews in 2017 will take up where they left off last year as Sonoma Water continues to work toward the goal of enhancing a total of six miles of Dry Creek habitat to improve conditions for endangered coho salmon and threatened steelhead.

 Two large habitat features on the Truett Hurst Winery, Meyer family, and Williamson Winery properties were completed during last summer’s construction season.
 In 2017, construction is planned on two additional habitat features just downstream from Truett Hurst, spanning the property of the Meyer family, Carlson Family, and Lone Star Vineyards.
 Habitat construction will also continue just downstream of the Westside Road Bridge on property owned by the City of Healdsburg and the DaVero Farms & Winery.